krishnakanthb13/amplenote-plugins/extracttoanote2.0/Extract to a note 2.0 Docs.md

 - July 28th, 2024: Adding readability by giving source replace-text constructions and destination insert-text constructions.

 - July 29th, 2024: Minor Formatting Tweaks, which support both single line extraction and also bullets extractions (without and with markdown formatting!)

+- November 24th, 2024: Added the Source location in the Destination reference.
+Now both-ways it is referenced and it is complete.

 ---